hasura/graphql-engine/docs/graphql/manual/postgres/views.rst

 .. _pg_materialized_view_example:

-**Materialized view with authors who are active and whose rating is larger than 6, ordered by rating:**
+**Materialized view with authors whose rating is larger than 6 and who are active, ordered by rating:**

 .. code-block:: sql